• Skip to primary navigation

 IPv6 is considered to be the next generation of IP addresses (the address that your device is assigned when connected to the internet).

-With so much of the world now getting on the internet and smart devices flooding the market, IPv6 was the solution to the problem of the world running out of these IP addresses.
+With so much of the world now contributing to internet traffic and smart devices flooding the market, IPv6 was the solution to the problem of the world running out of these IP addresses.

-The truth is the IPv6 leaks really aren’t a big threat to your online security, which is why I list this VPN feature as “optional.”
-However, since there are times where a VPN connection could leak your real location if they don’t handle IPv6 requests and, leak protection for your IP address is the answer.
+The truth is the IPv6 leaks aren’t a big threat to your online security, which is why I list this VPN feature as “optional.”
+However, there are times when a VPN connection could leak your real location if they don’t handle IPv6 requests, and leak protection for your IP address is the answer.

 IPv6 Leak Protection feature with ExpressVPN